Today's Articles

 Madagascar Gains Independence From France

 Independence evolved in three republics until the 21st century.
-Tsiranana's rule represented continuation, with French settlers (or colons) still in positions of power.
+Tsiranana's rule represented a continuation, with French settlers (or colons) still in positions of power.
 Unlike many of France's former colonies, the Malagasy Republic strongly resisted movements toward communism.
 In 1972, protests against these policies began, and Tsiranana had to step down.
 He handed power to General Gabriel Ramanantsoa of the army and his provisional government.
 This régime reversed previous policy in favor of closer ties with the Soviet Union.
 On February 5, 1975, Colonel Richard Ratsimandrava became the President of Madagascar.
-After six days as head of the country, he died in assassination while driving from the presidential palace to his home.
+After six days as head of the country, he was assassinated while driving from the presidential palace to his home.
 Political power passed to Gilles Andriamahazo.

 Second Republic (1972–1991)